WE ARE CREATING A CULTURE OF OUTSTANDING CAREERS AND WORLD-CLASS CUSTOMER SERVICE.

 Big-D Companies Announces Cory Moore as New Chief Executive Officer

-SALT LAKE CITY, UTAH (January 3, 2022) – Big-D Companies, ranked among the nation’s largest builders, today announced Cory Moore has been named Chief Executive Officer.
+Cory Moore named Chief Executive Officer of Big-D Companies.
 Previous CEO, Rob Moore, will remain an influential leader as the companies Executive Chairman.

 “This is a significant announcement for our company and future.
 We have worked on our succession planning over the last decade and this strategic move is part of that plan and is a major step in realizing our goals,” said Rob Moore.